 Learning opportunities available with this course are outlined below:

 Assessments associated with the course are outlined below:

 Assessment is by a variety of methods, including individual coursework, group work, oral presentations, simulations, case studies, class tests, examinations and dissertation or work-based research project.

 We welcome applications from a diverse range of applicants so will also consider previous work experience alongside academic qualifications.
-Prior experiential learning in quantitative analysis, Maths or Finance based subjects in lieu of academic qualifications will be considered on an individual basis.
+Prior experiential learning in quantitative analysis, Mathematics or Finance based subjects in lieu of academic qualifications will be considered on an individual basis.
 The University's Recognition of Prior Learning Policy provides guidance on the assessment of experiential learning (RPEL).
 Please visit http://go.qub.ac.uk/RPLpolicy for more information.
-A formal interview, the submission of written work, exam or GMAT test may form a part of this procedure.

 English Language Requirements